 - Recycle the right application pool (if desperate).

-Why do website hangs return after recycling?
+Why do some hangs return after recycling?

 Recycling can temporarily relieve thread blockage, but it does not address the underlying problem.
 So, there is a high risk that the hang will quickly return.

 If you are having a hang during peak traffic, due to threads being blocked (e.g. by a slow SQL query), bad times can return quickly.
 The new worker process will often rapidly hit the same hang condition.
 This happens because the new worker process will usually start with fewer threads.
 The large burst of incoming requests will make sure that the those new threads will all get blocked in the same code and much more quickly than before.

 We’ve helped over 30,000 websites resolve hangs with LeanSentry.
 From this experience, we do SOMETIMES see emergency value in recycling hung application pools.
 But, since most hangs are caused by slow external resource retrieval, or thread pool exhaustion, recycling is usually not helpful :(.